How to incubate chicken eggs: temperature, humidity, 21 days

 - Day 18: optional final candling before lockdown.
 Confirms air cell size is correct.
 If the air cell is much smaller than expected, humidity has been running high earlier in the cycle.

-The MSU “Important incubation factors” page and Texas A&M B-6092 both cover candling milestones with photos useful for identifying normal vs abnormal development.
+The MSU “Important incubation factors” page3and Texas A&M B-6092 both cover candling milestones with photos useful for identifying normal vs abnormal development.

 - Close the incubator and don't open it.

-The temptation to open the incubator at hatch time is enormous.
+The urge to peek when the first chick pips is enormous.
 Ignore it.
-Every opening drops humidity instantly, which can trigger shrink-wrapping in chicks that haven't yet pipped.
-A pipped chick that takes 24 hours to fully emerge is normal.
-A chick that pipped 36 hours ago and has stopped progressing might need help — but help should come after the hatch is done, not during.
+Every door-crack drops humidity instantly and can trigger shrink-wrapping in chicks that haven't pipped yet.
+A pipped chick that takes 24 hours to fully emerge is normal — slow is normal.
+If a chick pipped 36+ hours ago and has clearly stopped progressing, intervention may be warranted, but help should come after the hatch is done, not during.
+The cost of one assisted-hatch attempt mid-cycle can be the rest of the batch.

-Newly hatched chicks need to dry off in the incubator for 6–12 hours before moving to the brooder.
-They're done absorbing the yolk sac and don't need food or water during this period — the absorbed yolk sustains them for up to 72 hours, which is why mail-order day-old chicks survive shipment.
+Newly hatched chicks need 6–12 hours in the incubator to dry off before moving to the brooder.
+They're done absorbing the yolk sac and don't need food or water during that window — the absorbed yolk sustains them for up to 72 hours, which is why mail-order day-old chicks survive shipment.
+Resist the urge to move a wet chick to a fluffy brooder; a damp chick chills fast outside the incubator and a chilled chick won't eat.

 | Failure | Common cause | Fix |